- Best Hockey Helmets of 2020

-Warrior’s budget entry, the Covert PX2, gets the job done for around $100 or less (depending on currency).
+Warrior’s budget entry, the Covert RS Pro, gets the job done for around $100 or less (depending on currency).
 Featuring Warrior’s vinyl nitrate foam padding to help deal with impacts, as well as strategically placed vents for airflow, this helmet will keep your head cool and protected all game long

-We will be reviewing the top senior hockey helmets from all the major brands including CCM, Bauer, and Warrior to help you get peak performance and protection, so you can go bar down over and over.
+We will be reviewing the top senior hockey helmets from all the major brands including CCM, Bauer, True and Warrior to help you get peak performance and protection, so you can go bar down over and over.
 We will break down all the details the helmets and rank them for protection, durability, fit, weight, and cost.
 The helmets we will review are all very high quality and durable, but we need you to make the choice that gives you maximum protection and performance.
 Read on in our best hockey helmets of 2019 article for reviews that go over everything you need to know from manufacturers specs, strengths of the equipment, possible weaknesses, and why it all matters to you as a hockey player.

 Best Hockey Helmets of 2020